Frequently Asked Questions (FAQs)

 We hear you.
 As much as we try to de-mystify the appeal process to show you the right next steps to take, there’s no escaping the fact that for most claims, there are a LOT of steps to take.
 If you’d rather have us handle more of the work, coaching you or even acting as your representative with the insurance company, we are happy to offer those options.

-We still recommend you start with our free guide, Recover Your Benefits, and that you ask an experienced attorney for a free case evaluation to understand all your options.
+We still recommend you start with our free guide, Recover Your Benefits, and a free denial letter review.
+It’s also important to consult an experienced attorney for their free case evaluation to understand all your options.

 Our most popular option after a Strategy Session is Appeal Coaching, where you keep us in the loop as you gather additional evidence and draft your appeal.
 We’ll review your new evidence and your appeal draft and give you feedback and advice before you submit everything to the insurance company.
 As the insurance company reviews your appeal, we’ll be here to discuss any letters they may send you asking for more time, more evidence, an in-person examination, etc.